middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/validator/+page.md

 - `ajvOptions` (object) (default `undefined`): Options to pass to [ajv](https://ajv.js.org/docs/api.html#options) class constructor.
 Defaults are `{ strict: true, coerceTypes: 'array', allErrors: true, useDefaults: 'empty', messages: true }`. `keywords` are registered after the plugins, so a custom keyword compiles under `strict: true` and a definition with the same name as a plugin keyword replaces it.

+## nestedSchema

+Wrap a schema so it validates at a JSON Pointer inside a larger event, one required `type: 'object'` level per pointer segment.
+Lets a payload schema stay standalone while a second `validator` checks it in place, with no duplicated envelope.

+- `pointer` (string) (required): JSON Pointer to the property, for example `/body`.
+Each segment becomes a required object property.
+- `schema` (object) (required): JSON-Schema object for the value at that pointer.

+A schema without an `$id` is given one, so its `#`-relative references (`#/$defs/...`, or a recursive `$ref: '#'`) keep resolving against the schema itself rather than the wrapper.
+One that already has an `$id`, and the boolean schemas `true` and `false`, are nested verbatim.

+The same wrapping is available in a build step as `ajv transpile schema.body.json --nested /body`.

 ## transpileFTL

 Transpile Fluent (.ftl) localization file into ajv compatible format using [`ajv-ftl-i18n`](https://www.npmjs.com/package/ajv-ftl-i18n).
 Allows the overriding of the default messages and adds support for multi-language `errorMessage`s.
 Returns the source text of an ESM module, so run it in a build step and import the result as a `languages` entry.